KB-Datasprint/datasprint2024/readme.txt

 The folder "kb_csv_files" contains csv files with metadata extracted from the xml files in the folder "kb_xml_files" using a script similar to the script in the notebook "From xml to csv".

-Their are two kinds of file names i the folder.
+There are two kinds of file names i the folder.
 The first is "KB_metadata_(n)".
 These holds all records from the corresponding xml file.
 The second is "KB_metadata_dan(n)".
 These holds only those records from the corresponding xml file, that holds the value 'dan' in the language column.